Tablet boom prompts Gartner to cut PC market view

 "Media tablets have changed the dynamic of the PC market and HP's decision to rethink its PC strategy simply highlights the pressure that PC vendors are under to adapt or abandon the market," said George Shiffler, research director at Gartner.

-No. 2 PC vendor Acer Inc (2353.TW) last month reported the first quarterly loss in its history, as it took charges to reorganise in a troubled first half, and said it would be impossible to break even for the full year.
-[ID:nL4E7JO0HP]
+No. 2 PC vendor Acer Inc (2353.TW) last month reported the first quarterly loss in its history, as it took charges to reorganize in a troubled first half, and said it would be impossible to break even for the full year.

 (Editing by David Hulmes)